Functional Endoscopic Sinus Surgery (FESS)

 Suspected sinonasal tumours (i.e. for biopsy in unilateral polyps)

-NB All patients require a CT scan of the sinuses – check this is available in advance of the list!
+NB All patients require a CT scan of the sinuses for anatomical planning and safety – check this is available in advance of the list!

 Endoscopes are used to visualise the nasal cavity.
-Polyps are removed, if present, with a microdebrider.
-The adjacent sinuses are opened to improve drainage and penetration of medication.
+Polyps are removed, if present, often with a microdebrider.
+The paranasal sinuses are opened/exenterated to improve drainage and penetration of medication.

 Length of procedure